mitchellmunderwood/Development-Notebook/Markdown Syntax.md

 ---

 ## *Tables:*
-A combination of colons and dashes is used to assign alignment
+A combination of colons and dashes is used to assign alignment.
 ```
 | Header 1      | Header 2      | Header 3      |
 | :--           |      :-:      |            --:|